coxinhaswap/pancake-document/get-started/wallet-guide.md

 ![](<../.gitbook/assets/docs masthead (9).png>)

-To get started on PancakeSwap, the first thing you'll need is to set up a wallet that supports BNB Smart Chain (BSC).
+To get started on CoxinhaSwap, the first thing you'll need is to set up a wallet that supports BNB Smart Chain (BSC).
 Wallets are available both on desktop computers and on smartphone devices.
 You'll need to choose the wallet that fits your needs best.

 {% hint style="danger" %}
 **When you're setting up a wallet, be sure to:**